Arriving in London

 - The London Farmer's Market comes to Torrington Square (right next to SOAS) every week on Thursdays.

-- The SOAS Russell Square campus is also host to the Hare Krishna “Food for Life” programme, which serves free lunches to students and passers-by daily.
+- The SOAS Russell Square campus is also host to the Hare Krishna “Food for Life” programme, which serves free lunches to students and passers-by daily (be prepared to queue!).

-- There are grocery stores and supermarket chains almost everywhere you look in London – Tesco’s, Sainsbury’s, Lidl, Aldi, Waitrose, Costcutter, Co-operative Foods, etc.
+- There are grocery stores and supermarket chains almost everywhere you look in London – Tesco, Sainsbury’s, Lidl, Aldi, Waitrose, Costcutter, Co-operative Foods, etc.

 It is important to find out how to obtain medical treatment while in the UK.
 The National Health Service (NHS) is the healthcare system in the UK and is primarily funded through general taxation rather than requiring insurance payments.
 Some NHS services are free at the point of delivery, others you need to pay for.
 The following treatment provided by the NHS is free for everyone: